Computer Science Major

 - apply knowledge of computer hardware and system software to design reliable and efficient software systems,

 - design, write and test efficient software algorithms, and

 - learn, evaluate and apply new problem-solving techniques and tools.

 Choosing between a BA and a BS

-The Computer Science BS requires more CIS coursework than the BA, including 4-5 CS upper level electives and a course in CS Probability.
+The Computer Science BS requires more CIS coursework than the BA, including four to five Computer Science upper-level electives and a course in computer science probability.
 These additional courses make BS students more employable after graduation.
 The BA (with fewer required credits) is a good choice for students who want broaden their education and take additional coursework outside of the major.